filecoin-project/fvm-docs/content/en/docs/concepts/basics/overview.md

 ### Smart storage markets

-Smart contracts on the FVM can bring richer deal-making functionality and introduce more automation at the actor layer and alleviate infrastructure overhead.
+Actors on the FVM can bring richer deal-making functionality, introduce more automation, and alleviate infrastructure overhead.

 Some possibilities are:

-- Auto-renewing deals: Without repeating data transfers when deals expire or get slashed.
+- Auto-renewing deals: Without repeating data transfers when deals expire or get slashed, deals can automatically renew.
-- Self-repairing deals: If a provider has failed sectors and wants to recover the data, instead of having clients resend the data, replication workers can resend it automatically.
+- Self-repairing deals: Instead of clients resending the data when a provider fails sectors, replication workers can resend the data automatically.
-- Retrying deals: A client can dispatch their deal data to a depot and, for a small fee, has the deal data transmitted and satisfactorily delivered to the provider.
+- Retrying deals: Instead of repeatedly trying deals, a client can dispatch their deal data to a depot and, for a small fee, have the deal data automatically transmitted and delivered to the provider.

 ### Time-locked retrieval